Ex-Chiefs assistant Britt Reid charged with DWI after crash - WHIZ News

 A 5-year-old girl in the second car, Ariel Young, suffered a traumatic brain injury.
 Her family’s attorney told The Kansas City Star on Monday that she was released from the hospital on April 2 and is being treated at her home.
 She is unable to talk or walk and is being fed through a feeding tube.

-Reid, the son of Chiefs coach Andy Reid, could be sentenced to up to seven years in prison if he’s convicted.
-He was expected to surrender to police later Wednesday.
-Prosecutors sought a $100,000 bond.
+Reid, the son of Chiefs coach Andy Reid, could be sentenced to up to seven years in prison if convicted of the felony charge.

+Reid surrendered to Kansas City police Monday afternoon and was released after posting $100,000 bond.
+As part of his bond release, Reid was ordered to not consume alcohol or visit any establishment where alcohol is the primary item sold.
+He also must report to a dependency services clinic for pretrial supervision, is subject to random drug testing and must use alcohol and GPS monitoring devices.

 Charging documents say Reid told police he had just left work and was looking over his shoulder to see if he could merge onto the interstate when he hit a stalled vehicle on the shoulder of the road and then hit a second vehicle.
 Reid called 911 shortly after the crash, police said.